dknoester/ealib/INSTALL.md

 OS X
 ========

-These instructions install Boost to /usr/local.
+These instructions are for XCode 11.0.
+They install Boost to /usr/local.
 Make sure that /usr/local/bin is on your path.
 If you don't install Boost there, you'll have trouble with XCode.
-Also, these instructions do not install all of Boost; some libraries are left out due to trouble with the latest clang.
+Also, these instructions do not install all of Boost; some libraries are left out because we don't need them.

-Download boost: (current rls == 1.56):
+Install XCode from the AppStore.

+Verify that the command-line tools are installed:
+    xcode-select --install

+Download Boost (this has been verified w/ Boost 1.71; use other versions at your own risk):
-    tar -xzf boost_<<FILENAME>>.tar.gz
+    tar -xzf boost_1_71_0.tar.gz
-    cd boost_<<DIR NAME>>
+    cd boost_1_71_0

 Build bjam:
     cd tools/build